 Financial statement presentation: The financial statements are prepared using the accrual basis of accounting.
 In accordance with the Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) Topic 958, Financial Statements of Not-for-Profit Organizations, changes in net assets without donor restrictions and net assets with donor restrictions are separately presented in the accompanying statements of activities and changes in net assets and the statement of financial position to distinguish among these two classes of net assets.
-The Foundation defines net assets with donor restrictions as those that are not limited by donor-imposed stipulations.
-Net assets with donor restrictions either expire by time or are satisfied through expenditures for the designated purpose.
+The Foundation defines net assets without donor restrictions as those that are not limited by donor-imposed stipulations.
+Net assets with donor restrictions represent donor-designated funds to be used for specific projects or time periods.
+Such restrictions either expire by time or are satisfied through expenditures for the designated purpose.